gingerbeardman/gingerbeardman.github.io/_posts/2021-04-30-my-system-7-software-choices.md

 comments: https://twitter.com/gingerbeardman/status/1388119568162377728

 ---
 System 7 is a great operating system.
 Even in 2020 the experience using it remains very close to modern macOS.
-It's surprising how little has changed on the Desktop in 30 years since.
+It's surprising how little has changed on the Desktop in the 30 years since.
+That said, the experience can still be improved with the judicious use of specific additional software.

-That said, the experience can be improved further with the judicious use of certain additions.
-When adding things to the system my goal is always to increase usability and improve my user experience.
+When adding things to the system my goal is always to increase quality of life and improve user experience.
 Functionality is key and nothing is added without careful consideration.
-If I can install one package to achieve several functions I'd rather do that than use individual packages.
+If I can install one package to add several functions I'd rather do that than add several individual packages.
+If I can install software to match modern macOS features or muscle memory then I'll do so.

-Below are my personal choices that help improve my time using System 7.
+Below are my personal choices that help improve my time spent using System 7.

 ## Control Panels